containers/podman-desktop/website/docs/using-podman-desktop-behind-a-proxy/index.md

 # Using Podman Desktop behind a proxy requiring custom Certificate Authorities (CA)

-You can use Podman Desktop behind a proxy requiring custom Certificate Autorities (CA), such as self-signed certificates.
+You can use Podman Desktop behind a proxy requiring custom Certificate Authorities (CA), such as self-signed certificates.

 #### Prerequisites